 *Estimated Monthly Mortgage Payment is based on median home prices for the metro area in Q3 2019, a 20 percent down payment and a 30-year fixed mortgage at 3.75 percent.
 Figure reflects principal and interest but excludes insurance and property taxes.

 Figure Out How Much You Can Borrow in Iowa

-Lending limits on FHA mortgage products vary by county, but they're all capped at $271,050 for a single-family FHA loan in Iowa.
+Lending limits on FHA mortgages are $331,760 for a single-family home in 2020.
 Your income-to-debt ratio will be key in determining how much you can borrow because lenders use this ratio as a benchmark for how much you can afford.
 For first-time buyers, loans in Iowa are typically based on an income-to-debt ratio of 30 percent, meaning your housing costs can be no more than 30 percent of your gross monthly income.
 Some lenders hold the ratio to 28 percent.
 In practical terms, you don't want the ratio too high because your income must also be budgeted between all other needs.
 From the lender's perspective, borrowers with a too-high ratio are seen as a greater risk, increasing the likelihood of defaulting on the mortgage.

 Here's a listing by locality of FHA and conventional loan limits in Iowa:

 Buying a Home in Iowa: What the Experts Know

 Kris Neyen is the rehabilitation programs supervisor for the Homebuyer Assistance Program of Dubuque.
 Neyen has worked in city government for 26 years.

 What do first-time homebuyers need to do to start the mortgage lending process?